Tobacco control

 As part of their work with the Partnership for Healthy Cities, urban centers are strengthening tobacco control measures through three intervention areas:

-• Creating a smoke-free city: Introducing, passing and enforcing legislation and regulations to make all indoor public places, workplaces and public transport 100% smoke-free
+Creating a smoke-free city: Make all public places, workplaces and public transport 100% smoke-free

-• Banning tobacco advertising: Introducing, passing and enforcing legislation and regulations establishing comprehensive bans on tobacco advertising, promotion and sponsorship, including a ban on display at the point-of-sale
+Banning tobacco marketing: Establish comprehensive bans on tobacco advertising, promotion, and sponsorship, including a ban of display at the point-of-sale

 City activities